 Measuring Portfolio Returns

 Portfolio returns come in the form of current income and capital gains.
 Current income includes dividends on stocks and interest payments on bonds.
-A capital gain or capital loss results when a security is sold, and is equal to the amount of the sale price minus the purchase price.
-The return of the portfolio is equal to the net of the capital gains or losses plus the current income for the holding period.
+A capital gain or capital loss results when a security is sold, = the amount of the sale price minus the purchase price.
+The return of the portfolio = the net of the capital gains or losses + the current income for the holding period.
 Unrealized capital gains or losses on securities still held are also added to the return to evaluate the holding period return of the portfolio.
 The portfolio return is adjusted for the addition of funds and the withdrawal of funds to the portfolio, and is time-weighted according to the number of months that the funds were in the portfolio.
 Below is the formula for calculating the portfolio return for 1 year: